AKheli/RepBench/README.md

+Add a global intro about the whole benchmark that allows to repair anomalies, create synthetic time series and graphically visualize the output of the repair, parameterization and injection.

 # Anomaly Repair
 This benchmark implements four different anomaly repair techniques in time series and evaluates their precision and runtime on various real-world time series datasets using different repair scenarios.